 You should also check out our tips on reducing the cost of your monthly credit card bill.

 Personal loans (for amounts from $3,000) are designed to help pay for larger items or events, such as overseas travel, weddings or household furniture.
 Personal loans can also be used to consolidate debt - bringing it all together into one place, so you only have one bill to pay, often at a lower interest rate.

 Home loans don’t just have to be used for buying property.
 Many people increase or top up their home loans to pay for things like renovations, cars or unexpected medical expenses.
-There’s nothing wrong with this, but you should try to pay off the extra debt as quickly as you can by setting it up as a separate loan with a shorter term.
-Otherwise that new kitchen or overseas trip could cost you thousands extra in interest over 20 years or more.
+There’s nothing wrong with this, but you should try to pay off the extra debt as quickly as you can by setting it up as a separate loan portion with a shorter term.

 If you’re looking to buy a new house, or to switch your home loan to us, visit our home loan section and find out how you can be mortgage free faster with Kiwibank.